2022 CEO Workforce Sustainability: How to improve remote hires, mental health, retention, trust and value

 With these CHRO policies and training, business units and team managers can continuously support the new hybrid hire lifecycle for home/work-life balance engagement for better mental health outcomes to minimize depression, isolation, and loneliness for burnout.
 It’s essential for team leads to capture timely sessions for positive attitude/state or negative checklist for happiness metric data trends on work accomplished for further crucial support conversations.
 For example, use regular check-ins, one-on-ones, and work satisfaction data checkpoints.
 CHRO should craft additional work-life priority training for jumpstarting/retraining managers with remote workers’ onboarding.

-In fact, there should be a corporate remote self-reporting directive that encourages remote/flex workers to ask team leaders for early help!
+A corporate remote self-reporting directive should encourage remote/flex workers to ask team leaders for early help!
 Remember that the selected metric trend data above can help managers target and address remote worker issues early.

 Reshape a Comprehensive Remote Onboarding Playbook